-Counterbalance are sometimes known as load control or over centre valves.
+Counterbalance valves are also known as load control and over-centre valves.

-A common use is supporting crane or excavator bucket loads so that they do not drop when the power is turned off.
+Their most common use is for supporting loads in lifting applications such as cranes, scissor lifts or excavators.
+They ensure the loads do not drop when the power is turned off.
 They also control the load lowering to make sure it is safe and stable.

-When machine loads change direction or go over centre then counterbalance valves help control the load while allowing the system to work with a more consistent speed.
+When machine loads change direction or go over-centre then counterbalance valves compensate for the effect of load pressure change on flow through the restricting orifice, this helps to control the load and therefore allows the system to work at a more consistent speed.

 A simple way to think of a load control valve is as a pilot operated relief valves mounted on the cylinder port.
 With no pilot pressure, the cylinder will only move when the pressure exceeds the relief valve setting.
 When pilot pressure is applied, the pressure at which the relief valve opens is lowered to one that allows safe control.

 The term 'pilot pressure ratio' is used to describe the internal area ratio of the valve.
 Different area ratio valves are used to provide more stability or efficient operation in different machine designs.